Debugging View¶

 All breakpoints that you have set in the code will be listed in the Breakpoints View.

 The Peripherals View shows a memory map of peripherals from your device's SVD file and displays the values of their registers and fields.
-This View is unique to the extension's debugger nRF Debug.
+This View is unique to the extension's debug type.

-When registers and fields are writable, a pencil icon appears to the right when you hover over their entry in the peripheral tree.
+When registers and fields are writable, the Edit Register Value button (pencil icon) appears to the right when you hover over their entry in the peripheral tree.
 Click on this icon to open an input box to enter a value that will be saved to the register.
 For fields with predefined enums, a list of available options opens from a quick-pick menu at the top of the window.